 There are many campsites and lodges in Lho.
 Overnight in Lho.

-We will start after a warm breakfast at Lho.
+We will start after a warm breakfast at Lho on the ninth day of the Manaslu Circuit Trek Itinerary.
 The trail climbs steadily up through a forest towards Shyala.
 In Shyala, there are woods and stone houses.
 The vistas of snowy mountains from Shyala are alluring.

 From Shyala, we walk through the sloppy trail towards Samagaon.
 Before reaching Samagaon, we will walk across a nice flat area with Yak pastures.